 9. Favorite Recipes

 Yes, I have a list of all my favorite recipes.
 I get most of my recipes from Divas Can Cook and tweak them to suit our needs.
 While I made cute inserts for my recipe lists, I find it’s just easier to print them from their home website.
 I then put them into sheet protectors and place them into my home management binder.
 These recipes are great to have on hand when meal planning and making my shopping list.
+Here’s a look at my recipe insert.
+You can print out as many as you need.
+Perhaps even make your own cookbook/binder with it.

 10. Monthly Budgeting